naparuba/tanuki-www/content/pages/intro/index.md

   used by an operator to monitor cluster health, and it is used by the service discovery components to route traffic away from unhealthy hosts.

+* **Metrology**: XXX clients can export metrics and retrive them for a long perdiod of time.
+  Clients can send metrics by both [graphite](https://github.com/graphite-project) or [statsd](https://github.com/etsy/statsd) formats.

-* **Key/Value Store**: Applications can make use of XXX's hierarchical key/value store for any number of purposes including: dynamic configuration, feature flagging, coordination, leader election, etc. The simple HTTP API makes it easy to use.
+* **Key/Value Store**: Applications can make use of XXX's hierarchical key/value store for any number of purposes including: dynamic configuration, feature flagging, etc The simple HTTP API makes it easy to use.

 * **Multi Datacenter**: XXX supports multiple datacenters out of the box.
 This means users of XXX do not have to worry about building additional layers of abstraction to grow to multiple regions.

-XXX is designed to be friendly to both the DevOps community and application developers, making it perfect for modern, elastic infrastructures.
+XXX is designed to be match both the DevOps and application developers.
+It make their life easiers to build elastic infrastructures.

 ## Basic Architecture of XXX